selva658/selva658/README.md

 # Hi, I am Selvakumar,
-Passionate and results-driven Full Stack Developer with a solid foundation in web development and a versatile skill set encompassing Vue.js, Python Flask, MySQL, Git, and AWS.
+Full Stack Developer with 2yr+ of experience in the IT industry with proficiency in all facets of front-end and MERN stack technologies.
+Eager to contribute creative and robust technical skills to the working environment

 <img style="width:40%" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif"/>
 <hr>